SirMichael1966/hello-/README.md

 # hello-
-It's time for you to know that progress is a process #leqve no one behind
+It's time for you to know that progress is a process #leave no one behind